Check Out This List of POC Brands To Support This 4/20

 Black Owned Cannabis Brands

-Founded by Chris Ball, this Los Angeles based brand is “the first vertically integrated, minority-owned, Social Equity commercial cannabis facility” in the city.
-A company that is vertically integrated means that the business is self sustaining in that they grow and distribute their own products, which means that BFF has full control over everything they produce, ensuring that the quality of their products is top tier.
+Founded by Chris Ball, this Los Angeles-based brand is “the first vertically integrated, minority-owned, Social Equity commercial cannabis facility” in the city.
+A company that is vertically integrated means that the business is self-sustaining in that they grow and distribute their own products, which means that BFF has full control over everything they produce.
+This ensures that the quality of their products is top tier.
 Combine this with a company that’s working not just for themselves, but for their community, and you have a winning combination.

-Launching on 04/20, itsPurpl was founded by none other than Urkle himself – Jaleel White.
+Launching on 04/20, itsPurpl was founded by Jaleel White.
 Listen, this is more than just a celebrity slapping their name on a cannabis strain; after meeting 710 Labs owner Brad Melshenker on a flight a few years ago, the two hit it off when they realized how passionate they were about cannabis.
-710 Labs is known for having some of the best concentrate out there- and thus their flower is also top-notch.
+710 Labs is known for having some of the best concentrates out there, thus their flower is also top-notch.
 White worked with 710 Labs to carefully source seeds and cross strains to ensure that their stuff was the best of the best, and it’s safe to say mission accomplished.
 If you’re a purple cannabis lover, itsPurpl should definitely be at the top of your list.

 A newer brand that offers a wide variety of products, Napalm Cannabis set out to take the world by storm.
-They offer products that will make even the most experienced indulger by surprise and have, in a short amount of time, become one of the fastest growing cannabis brands, with plans to continue expanding their line of innovative products.
+They offer products that will take even the most experienced indulger by surprise.
+Napalm Cannabis has become one of the fastest-growing cannabis brands with plans to continue expanding its line of innovative products.

 Latinx Owned Cannabis Brands